 Whilst it would be unfair to expect the next generation of manufacturers to come in and plug the gap fully, there’s an opportunity for the industry to prepare young people for the jobs they are looking to occupy in the future.
 Offering work placements to university students, and giving them a real taste of what it is like to work within a manufacturing setting is a great place to start.

 Offering apprenticeships is also a fantastic way to engage young people and give them exposure to manufacturing best practices from a young age, giving them the very best chance of succeeding within the industry in the future.

 It’s no secret that giving young people genuine hands-on experience within the manufacturing industry is the only way that we will properly address the skills gap we find ourselves with.
 There’s a real opportunity for businesses to make an impact with the current situation, so it’s essential that all businesses within the sector do what they can.
 Whilst plenty can be learned from a textbook, there’s no denying that most people thrive within a working environment and gaining real life experience on the job – so making the most of placements and apprenticeships is essential to the recovery of manufacturing in the coming years.

-At European Springs, we understand just how important it is to ensure the manufacturers of tomorrow are nurtured, and that’s why we have our very own and extremely successful apprenticeship scheme running.
-We’re confident that we are developing the next batch of highly successful spring manufacturers, and we take great pride in ensuring that we’re doing our bit for the industry as a whole.
+At European Springs, we understand just how important it is to ensure the manufacturers of tomorrow are nurtured, and that’s why we have run several apprenticeship schemes for the next generation of engineers in the past.
+We’re confident that we have helped to develop the next batch of highly successful spring manufacturers, and we take great pride in ensuring that we’re doing our bit for the industry as a whole.